apeterson91/website/content/post/concentration_parameter_three/concentration_parameter_three.md

   focal_point: "Center"
   preview_only: false
 ---
-# The Curious Case of the Collapsing Concentration Parameter: Part III

 In the Curious Case of the Collapsing Concentration Parameter: Parts I and II we learned about the Dirichlet Process, a cool